 - 4.9. £112,000 was allocated for the renovations costs of the cottages.
-Annual operating costs are forecast to be £13,640 per year which is a budget pressure. - 4.10.
+Annual operating costs have been £14,820 for April 2019 to March 2020 and £10,967 for April 2020 November 2020 (10 months) and is a budget pressure.
+Appendix 1 shows the breakdown in costs over 19/20 and 20/21 to end of November 2020. - 4.10.
 The pilot has demonstrated that Jubilee Cottages is meeting a specific need at a cost that is less than existing alternative options.
 The potential costs of predicted alternative destinations for this client group (over 50's) if Jubilee Cottages had not been available, based on a per day cost for that service/accommodation, could have equated to between £68,920 and £183,800 based on the occupation rates for the two years reviewed.
 If occupancy rates were to rise to the optimum occupancy rate of 80%, then the values saved on alternative costs would rise from an estimated £154,000 to £410,000 potentially is less than existing alternative options. - 4.11.
 The cottages have not been utilised to their maximum occupancy levels.
-Further work has been undertaken in partnership with Housing Services, at the request of the MIJB meeting on 28 November 2019, building on the experiences to date, to further explore other opportunities where client need could be met through this model.
-If the eligibility criteria for occupancy was extended to focus more on rehabilitation rather than reablement there is the potential for more suitable clients to be referred.
-This would require considering over 50's.
-If an occupancy rate of 80% was achieved then the requirement to spend on other more expensive accommodation options would be reduced.
+Further work has been undertaken in partnership with Housing Services, at the request of the MIJB meeting on 28 November 2019, building on the experiences to date, to further explore other opportunities where client need could be met through this model. - 4.12.
+Reviewing the existing data showed that if the eligibility criteria for occupancy was extended to include clients aged 50 and over and to focus more on rehabilitation rather than reablement there is the potential for more suitable clients to be referred. - 4.13.
 Any proposed changes to use of these properties/criteria for potential occupiers under 65, but over 50, would require to be referred to Moray Council's Policy and Resources Committee (P&R), who act as the trustees for these properties which are part of a public trust.
-The trust purposes require the cottages to be occupied by "poor people of respectable character who are unable to provide comfortable homes of a similar class for themselves" - there are further restrictions in the deed stating they are to be used by "old married couples", "widows not under 50 years of age", widows or elderly single females" and "old men" - legal advice has consistently been to try and align any proposed use as closely as possible with the trust purposes - any use considered by the MIJB or the Council which is not aligned to the trust purposes would constitute a breach of the trust or require reorganisation of the trust.
+The trust purposes require the cottages to be occupied by "poor people of respectable character who are unable to provide comfortable homes of a similar class for themselves" there are further restrictions in the deed stating they are to be used by "old married couples", "widows not under 50 years of age", widows or elderly single females" and "old men" legal advice has consistently been to try and align any proposed use as closely as possible with the trust purposes any use considered by the MIJB or the Council which is not aligned to the trust purposes would constitute a breach of the trust or require reorganisation of the trust.